Desmond Connell: Early life

 Connell was born in Dublin on 24 March 1926, the son of John, a civil servant and Mary Lacy, a telephone operator.
 He was educated at St Peter's National School, Phibsboro and the Jesuit Fathers' second-level school, Belvedere College, and studied for the priesthood at Holy Cross College, Clonliffe.

 He later studied Arts at University College Dublin (UCD) and graduated with a BA in 1946; he was awarded an MA the following year.
 Between 1947 and 1951, he studied theology at St Patrick's College, Maynooth for a Bachelor of Divinity.
 He continued his studies at the Pontifical University of Leuven, Belgium, where he was awarded a doctorate in Philosophy in 1953.
-In 1981 he was awarded a D.Litt by the National University of Ireland.
+In 1981 he was awarded a D.Litt. degree by the National University of Ireland.

 Clerical career

 Connell was ordained priest by Archbishop John Charles McQuaid in 1951 and consecrated by Archbishop Gaetano Alibrandi, Titular Archbishop of Binda in 1988.
 He also had an academic career, with a post at the Department of Metaphysics in University College Dublin.
 He was appointed Professor of General Metaphysics in 1972.
 In 1983, he became the Dean of the Faculty of Philosophy and Sociology.